superpowers04/superpowers04/Super's Fabric Mod Recommendations.md

 * [Lamb Dynamic Lights](https://modrinth.com/mod/lambdynamiclights) -- What is says on the tin, dynamic lighting

 # Random stuff
-Random mods I thought I'd mention because I like them ig
+Random mods I thought I'd mention because I like using them and think they're cool.<br>
+Some of these mods also provide alternatives to the `Recommendations on what to **avoid** using and why` section
 * [Figura](https://modrinth.com/mod/figura/) -- A completely client sided mod that allows you to use custom [blockbench](https://blockbench.net/) player models that can be scripted with [lua](https://lua.org).
-Avatars can be seen by other players that have the mod without the server needing the mod
+Avatars can be seen by other players that have the mod without the server needing the mod.
 * [E4MC](https://modrinth.com/mod/e4mc) -- Replacement for Essential's multiplayer.
 It's serversided and far more lightweight
 * [Custom Lan](https://modrinth.com/mod/custom-lan) -- A mod that adds a bunch of options for hosting a world.
 It supports tunnelling (Note I haven't tested this mod myself)
 * [LAN World Plug-n-Play](https://modrinth.com/mod/mcwifipnp) -- A mod that automatically port-forwards your lan world using UPnP (Note I haven't tested this mod myself)